jessnguyen28/intro-to-data-analytics-project/README.md

 # 📊 Marketing Classifier Machine Learning Project
-**UTS Subject: Introduction to Data Analytics (2024)**
+**UTS Subject: Introduction to Data Analytics (2025)**
-**Individual Project by Jessica Nguyen**

 ## 🧠 Project Overview
-This project involved building and evaluating five different machine learning classifiers to predict customer subscription behaviour from a real-world marketing dataset.
+This individual project involved building and evaluating five different machine learning classifiers to predict customer subscription behaviour from a real-world marketing dataset.
 The task was completed individually and aimed to apply foundational machine learning techniques alongside critical thinking and structured reporting.

 ## 🎯 Objectives
 - Explore the dataset and identify relevant features for prediction